Unit 3 - Practice Quiz

 Bayesian interpretation of learning models Medium

-A. When the prior distribution is a uniform distribution.
+A. When the posterior distribution is symmetric.

 B. When the likelihood function is Gaussian.